Runaway ballet star Sergei Polunin vows London return

 “I am very sorry that, due to health issues at the time, I wasn’t able to explain to everyone why I couldn’t perform in April but I‘m delighted to have another opportunity to dance at the Coliseum in July,” he said.

-“‘Coppelia’ is one of my favorite ballets and I will be there.'”
+“‘Coppelia’ is one of my favourite ballets and I will be there.'”

 The tattooed Polunin, who at 21 was the youngest dancer to be made a principal with the Royal Ballet, was tagged as ballet’s wild child after walking out of the company in January 2012 just a week before he was due to dance in “The Dream”.